MIGRATORY BIRDS

 The AMBCC brings together Indigenous, federal, and state partners to manage the subsistence harvest of migratory birds in Alaska.
 The U.S. government, largely via the Department of the Interior and its component agencies, plays a central role in coordinating research, monitoring, and management of migratory birds.
 The Alaska Department of Fish and Game, through the AMBCC Harvest Survey Committee, conducts a harvest assessment program and collects management information, including Traditional Knowledge, the number of subsistence hunters and estimates of harvest.
 This is collected cooperatively for the benefit of management bodies.
 However, decreased funding and increased complications in administering large surveys have left some Chugach communities underserved for years.

-CRRC's AMBCC Representative
+CRRC's Primary AMBCC Representative

 Priscilla Evans